 Luxurious resorts, gorgeous beaches, fun amusements, fine dining, exciting outdoor adventures - there's a lot to love about a Myrtle Beach vacation.
 But beneath the surface of the most obvious pleasures is a host of lesser-known but equally worthwhile things to appreciate and enjoy.
 These hidden gems are just waiting to be found as you mine the depths of the Grand Strand and uncover a wealth of rich, surprising experiences.

 Travel the dazzling Grand Strand coastline on horseback for the ultimate beach experience.
-Equestrian centers like the one at Inlet Point Plantation lead you from trail to shoreline, making your horseback beach fantasy a reality.
-Horseback Riding of Myrtle Beach will also arrange your ride; providing you with necessary tack and a horse, of course.
-Availability is seasonal, so call ahead for info.
+Equestrian centers like the one at historic Inlet Point Plantation lead you from trail to the shoreline of the private Waites Island, making your horseback beach fantasy a reality.
+Horseback Riding of Myrtle Beach can also arrange a beachfront ride but availability is seasonal, so call ahead for information.

 Cherry Grove might be famous for its channels and fishing pier, but Heritage Shores Nature Preserve deserves a bit of the spotlight too.
 A four-block walk from 53rd Avenue North in North Myrtle Beach, this nature park boasts 7 acres of interpretive trails.
 Because it is an island that juts into the Cherry Grove Marsh, it is appointed with elevated boardwalks and decks for optimum viewing of native plants and wildlife.

 Bike or walk from Murrells Inlet to Pawleys Island on the Waccamaw Neck Trail.
-With approximately six miles of continuous trail; you’ll enjoy the shady, flat terrain as it leads you through natural areas rich with wildlife and flora and even into Huntington Beach State Park.
+With approximately 16 miles of continuous trail, you'll enjoy the shady, flat terrain as it leads you through natural areas rich with wildlife and flora and even into Huntington Beach State Park.
 While there, be sure to walk through Atalaya, the stunning Spanish castle where sculptor Anna Hyatt Huntington once lived.

 Everything you've ever wanted to know about the Lowcountry is reflected in the 16,000 acres of Hobcaw Barony, a research reserve in Georgetown County.
 Natural, cultural and ecological aspects of the region are represented at this internationally renowned site.
 A variety of tours and programs bring the stories of the past alive and relate their significance to the present.
 See Bellefield Plantation, a 19th-century slave village and learn about those who once called this Grand Strand treasure home.
 Explore on foot or sit back and rest your feet with a two-hour bus tour.
 Reservations required.